coding-to-music/reddit-react-redux-mobile-viewer/README.md

 # reddit-react-redux-mobile-viewer

-not sure how to deploy a react webpack app to vercel...
+not sure how to deploy a react webpack app to vercel or gh-pages

 Not sure the build directory - Vercel says "no directory named public"

+Does not run in Dev or Vercel or GitHub Pages - not sure how to get this working...

 # 🚀 Minimalistic React + Redux Mobile Reddit Viewer 🚀